Nextdoor/torus-fe/README.md

     npm run Build

-Copy the contents of the `/build` directory into a directory in the torus backend ("torus" repository) working directory called `/frontend`, creating it if necessary.
+Copy the contents of the `/build` directory into a directory in the torus backend ("torus-ae" repository) working directory called `/frontend`, creating it if necessary.